Ministry of Science (Spain): Present

-After four years without much success, the ministry was reinstated in the Education Ministry by Prime Minister José Luis Rodríguez Zapatero who recovered the old name of Ministry of Education and Science.
-However, in his second term Zapatero again granted ministerial rank to scientific competencies with the Ministry of Science and Innovation in order to depend less "on the construction and more outstanding services of knowledge, invest more in science and technology, help to companies to innovate and coordinate universities and research centers».
-However, the dependence on construction did not stop and with the outbreak of the property bubble and the 2008 financial crisis made the following government, led by Mariano Rajoy, in an effort to reduce public spending, reduced the size of the Administration merging the Ministry of Science and Innovation with the Ministry of Economy.
-During the premiership of Rajoy, the State Research Agency was created.
+However, the dependence on construction did not stop and with the outbreak of the property bubble and the 2008 financial crisis, the conservative government of Mariano Rajoy, in an effort to reduce public spending, reduced the size of the Administration merging the Ministry of Science and Innovation with the Ministry of Economy.
+During the premiership of Mariano Rajoy, the State Research Agency was also created, with numerous delays, and is currently the main scientific funding agency in Spain, along with the CDTI.